connectwallet183/connect-wallets-docs/legacy-clients.md

 # Legacy Clients

-During the beta development of the WalletConnect clients, there were NPM packages distributed for Browser, React-Native and NodeJS clients which targetted different platforms.
+During the beta development of the ConnectWallets clients, there were NPM packages distributed for Browser, React-Native and NodeJS clients which targetted different platforms.

 ```bash
 # For Browser apps